thumbliner/thumbliner/pep.md

 ---

-> “At Barcelona, we were taught that the ball is the most important thing.
-Without the ball, you can't win.”<br>
+> “We score goals because we create chances.
+We create chances because we control the game.
+We control the game because we have the ball.”<br>
 > — Pep Guardiola

 ---